Multiverse (Marvel Cinematic Universe): Ant-Man and the Wasp: Quantumania (2023)

 Kang appears in Quantumania, serving as the film's primary antagonist.
 In the film, he is revealed to have instigated the multiversal war mentioned in Loki, subjugating and destroying entire timelines.
 Kang's variants, known collectively as the "Council of Kangs", banish him to the Quantum Realm out of fear, and Kang plots his revenge.
 In the Quantum Realm, he enlists the help of Janet to rebuild the power core of his spaceship, which allows him to travel the multiverse, but Janet rebels upon learning of his past.
 Using Pym Particles, Janet enlarges the core, rendering it unusable.
 Decades later, Kang has established an "empire" in the Quantum Realm, terrorizing its inhabitants.
 He coerces Lang to retrieve the core and restore it to its original size, but Janet intervenes and a battle ensues.
 Lang and his allies eventually defeat Kang by destroying the core, which distorts and then engulfs him.

 The film's mid-credits scene introduces three variants of Kang: Immortus, Rama-Tut, and Centurion, who convene the Council upon learning of Kang's apparent death and plan their multiversal uprising against Earth-616.
-In the film's post-credits scene, Loki and Mobius encounter yet another variant of Kang, Victor Timely, in the 1900s.
+In the film's post-credits scene, Loki and Mobius encounter yet another variant of Kang, Victor Timely, in 1893.
 This scene sets up the second season of Loki.
 Two of Hope's sons from an alternate universe were originally intended to appear, but were cut.
 According to Jonathan Majors, who portrays Kang, the character is a "Nexus Being" who can affect the stability of the multiverse.
 Screenwriter Jeff Loveness said that since the concept of time travel had already been explored in Endgame, he sought to place greater emphasis on Kang's connections to the multiverse and "evolve" the MCU's multiversal storytelling.
 He also described the Quantum Realm as a "connected limbo outside of space and time", likening it to the "basement" of the multiverse.
 Director Peyton Reed stated that Kang's arrival to the MCU would have major implications for the MCU going forward.